-Our team brings together a wide network of core team members and associates.
-Our diverse, multi-disciplinary team includes a strong foundation within the University of Queensland.
-We also are strong believers in the inclusion of application matter specialists within any evaluation.
+Insight RSA's diverse, multi-disciplinary team brings together a wide network of core team members and associates, based on a strong foundation within the University of Queensland.
+We also are firm believers in the inclusion of application matter specialists within any evaluation.

 Our core team consists of the following people: